Originalimoc/amd-patched-mesa/README.md

 makepkg -se
 ```

-Compiled on latest Arch LLVM 16, mainly for use with flatpak bundle(icd.d files path modified)
+Compiled on latest Arch LLVM 16
+Mainly for use with flatpak bundle(icd.d files path modified), and libsensors and libedit is not part of mesa